17 Types of Backpacks for Hiking, Backpacking & Travel

 We’ve all seen travelers wheeling their luggage around, especially near airports and train stations, but did you know that some backpacks also come on wheels?
 It’s true!
 Wheeled backpacks may be able to store as much as 150 liters of all your important everyday items.
 You can wheel the backpack around if you need a break from wearing that much cargo on your shoulders.

-Targus 16 Inch Compact Rolling Backpack, Black - Wheeled Travel Bag with Removable Protective Laptop Sleeve, Fits Laptops Up to 16” and MacBook Pros up to 17” (TSB750US)
+Targus 16 Inch Compact Rolling Backpack, Black - Wheeled Travel Bag, Fits Laptops Up to 16” and MacBook Pros up to 17” (TSB750US)

 The back panels of the bag are intended for comfort so when the above-mentioned wheeling does occur, it’s a smooth, easy experience.
 The shoulder straps are also designed to accentuate your comfort when carrying the bag.